Last Updated on August 26, 2021 by Oddmund Groette

 First, I’ll show you two errors in SPY which I still can remember (in Yahoo!Finance):

-This example is from the 30th of November 2011.
 It’s correct that it was a big gap up opening, but the low is completely wrong.
 Even in a paid data feed as IQFeed.net this low price is included (on EOD data, not intraday data).
-In many strategies, this will turn out to be a huge winner, but it’s far from real trading.
-The fact is that this day the low was only some 20 cents lower than the open!
+In many strategies, if you rely on the low of the day to set profit targets, this will turn out to be a huge winner.
+But in reality, this low trade never happened.
+The fact is that this day had a low that was only some 20 cents lower than the open!
 Not 2 dollars as shown here.

 Here is the second example: